About supported housing services

 If you are receiving long term support either in your own home or in long stay and permanent supported housing or sheltered housing:

 - If you pay for your rent in full, then you will most likely have to pay for support.
 However, you are entitled to a Financial assessment, which may reduce what you have to pay.
 For more information, please contact the Financial Assessment Team (020 8871 6218).

 If you are on any level of Housing Benefit you will not have to pay for support.

 Contact Supported housing services

-This includes sheltered accommodation, WATCH, Telecare, tenancy support and community development.
+This includes sheltered accommodation, Tenancy support and Community development:

 Accessing services and advice